MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 Let's explore this screen:

 - The **Type** column specifies whether it's a single member, a group, or an application.
-At this point, Customer 360 supports only individual users.
+At this point, Customer 360 supports only individual users but in the future it will also support groups and applications that will connect to Customer 360 via our APIs.
-- Roles are specified under the **Roles** column
+- The Roles are specified under the **Roles** column
-- You can also look for a specific person, group, or application by typing a name in the search field. [?]
+- You can also look for a specific person by typing a name in the search field.
 - Lastly, you can sort the results by each of the columns by selecting the arrow next to the column name.
-[permissions4]

 ### Filtering Permissions by a Role
 At the top of the **Permissions** page, select **Filter**  to open the **Filter** panel.
 Then, choose whether to filter the permissions by the ***Administrator***, ***Contributor***, or ***Reader*** roles.